tcalmant/ipopo/README.rst

 * Pelix Shell: a simple shell to control the framework (manage bundles, show the state of components, ...).
-  The shell is split in 4 parts:
+  The shell is split in 5 parts:

   * the parser: a shell interpreter class, which can be reused to create other shells (with a basic support of variables);
   * the shell core service: callable from any bundle, it executes the given command lines;
-  * the UIs: text UI (console) and remote shell (TCP, XMPP)
+  * the UIs: text UI (console) and remote shell (TCP/TLS, XMPP)
   * the commands providers: iPOPO commands, report, EventAdmin, ...
+  * the completion providers: Pelix, iPOPO

   See the `shell tutorial <http://ipopo.readthedocs.io/en/latest/quickstart.html#play-with-the-shell>`_ for more information.